CloudDCrow/Lumen_Bot/README.md

 # Lumen Bot

-A robot using OpenAI for communication.
+A command bot using OpenAI for communication.

 ## How it Works